-Our programs for young people who are out-of-school and out-of-work, homeless or at risk of homelessness, have a history of gang involvement, are single parents, or face other barriers to participating in other workforce development training programs, provide pathways to a positive and productive adulthood for more than 175 at-risk young people each year.
-Many come to the Isaacs Center looking for a second (or even third) chance at success, and more than 85% of our enrollees complete our education and career readiness training.
+Our programs are for New York City residents who are from at-risk and underserved communities, or who face other barriers to achieving their goals.
+We provide pathways to a positive and productive adulthood for more than 1,000 people each year.
+Many come to the Isaacs Center looking for a second (or even third) chance at success, and more than 85% of our enrollees graduate from their programs.

 Employment Training Programs

 Our programs provide sector-specific job training, internships, employment placement, and retention support.
 They adapt to an ever-changing labor market, focusing on career sectors that reflect the broadest range of employment options, including:

 This jobs skills training program for out-of-school, out of work aspiring chefs, ages 18-24, teaches the intricacies of both front and back of house roles.
 Through virtual classroom instruction, mentorship, and coaching, participants practice strengths-based leadership and navigate difficult conversations in the restaurant industry.
 Our Soup’s Up program, which provides home-delivered multi-meal kits to seniors and others experiencing food insecurity, is staffed by graduates of this training program.

 “This is always what I wanted to do and this is one of the greatest opportunities.”– Jordan